The Creation of Man

 - The first command is to fill the earth with mankind.
-God made this command with the full knowledge of the earth's ability to sustain mankind.
-Overpopulation is not due to God's lack of planning but rather to poor management and distribution of resources, wars and greed by mankind.
+God gave this command with the full knowledge of the earth's ability to sustain mankind.
+Overpopulation is not due to God's lack of planning but rather to poor management and distribution of resources, along with wars and greed by mankind.
 The earth can sustain its present population with its technology and resources.
 It is the sin in the world that creates the problem of misery.

-- To subdue and have dominion does not mean to exploit ruthlessly the environment.
+- To subdue and have dominion does not mean to ruthlessly exploit the environment.
 It means to understand and manage the creation for the good of all its inhabitants.
 Science to understand and technology to develop and use the resources for the benefit of all.
 In that perfect world the order was evident and open to understanding; the creation was also compliant for development and exploration.
 There were no struggles for survival.
 Life was to be an exercise of joy and discovery.

 - Man was originally given the vegetation to eat.
 The suggestion is that before sin they ate no meat.
 It is not clear if the same was true for animals but it seems that they too only ate vegetation.

 Some ideas on this:

 - Men may have begun to eat meat after the sin of Adam in disobedience to God.
 (Jabal introduced cattle raising in Genesis 4:20)

 - God gave man permission to eat meat after the flood (Genesis 9).

 - Animals may have been kept under population control in the pre-sin world by God in order to avoid the predatory cycle.